opendistro/for-elasticsearch-docs/docs/alerting/api.md

 }
 ```

-If you want to specify a timezone, you can do so by including a [cron expression](./cron) with a `ZoneId` in the `schedule` section of your request.
+If you want to specify a timezone, you can do so by including a [cron expression](../cron/) with a timezone name in the `schedule` section of your request.

-The following example creates a monitor for 12:10 PM US Pacific Time for the 1st of every month.
+The following example creates a monitor that runs at 12:10 PM Pacific Time on the 1st day of every month.

 #### Request